-Here you can visit the Corazón de María Church built in oregon pine between 1906 and 1908; the old Customs House built in 1906 where the Museo Histórico y Natural de Mejillones now functions; and the Harbor Master’s Office.
+Here you can visit the Corazón de María Church, built in oregon pine between 1906 and 1908; the old Customs House built in 1906 where the Natural and Historial Museum of Mejillones now functions; and the Harbor Master’s Office.

 The church has three naves and a central tower.
 It was built between 1906 and 1908, at the same time as the church hall next door.
 The whole structure, including the sidewalks and external staircase, was built in oregon pine.

-Construction of the old Customs House building began in 1906.
-The corridors, where there are beautiful carvings, form a “U”.
-The Natural and Historical Museum of Mejillones is now housed in the building, with a collection of objects of the chango indian people, a room devoted to the nitrates boom, and a section dedicated to the Pacific War.
+Construction of the old Customs House building began in 1906, with corridors where there are beautiful carvings that form a “U”.
+The Natural and Historical Museum of Mejillones is now housed in the building, with a collection of objects of the chango indigenous people, a room devoted to the nitrates boom, and a section dedicated to the Pacific War.

 Like the buildings previously mentioned, construction began in 1906, in French style.
 A tower with a lighthouse stands above the building.